hhuebert/sobotify/README.md

 ## One-Click-Testing

-The batch files in the "sobotify/examples" folder can be used to test the tools easily.

-* To create the robot control files **drag&drop** a video file on:
-  (You might want to adjust the language in the batch file beforehand)
+Double-click the batch file

-      analyze_video.bat

-* After creating the robot control files you play them on an a robot by **drag&drop** of the video file (or any file with the same name) on:
-(You might want to adjust the language and the robot IP address in the batch file beforehand)

-      play_stickman.bat

-  or

-      play_pepper.bat
+start_app.bat to start an app.

+* For starting a predefined app (e.g. the quiz app) **double-clicking** the following file to start the GUI:

+      start_app.bat

+* For extracting gestures and speech from a video file **double-clicking** the following file to start the GUI:
+  (Important: you always need a speech with the gesture, otherwise the gestures will not be replayed)

+      examples\start_gesture.bat

 * Start the example app "debate partner" by **double-clicking** the following batch file :
-(You might want to adjust the robot name, robot IP address, the keyword, language or sound device in the batch file beforehand)
+(You might want to adjust the robot name, robot IP address, the keyword, language or sound device in the batch file beforehand.
+IMPORTANT: after usage, CLOSE all command windows, that have been opened by the script.)

       start_debate_partner.bat